RedWebGames/Cyberix3D/README.md

 You can download Visual Studio Community 2017 for free from this link https://www.visualstudio.com/downloads
-You also need to install Visual C++, and ALT.
+You also are required to install Visual C++, and ALT.